Mormon temple controversies: Spire heights and local zoning controversies

 Disputes over the height, light pollution, and traffic congestion of temples has increased as the LDS Church plans and begins construction on increasing numbers of temples.

 The temple in Cody, Wyoming was opposed by local residents due to its location in a residential area, its 101-foot spire, and its 24-hour bright exterior lighting.
 In 2024, a residents' group sued to halt temple construction, but the courts sided with the church.

 In 2024 and 2025, a planned temple in Fairview, Texas became the point of controversy for similar reasons.
 Original plans had called for a 173-foot steeple in a residential zone.
 The city's standard residential height limit is 35 feet; no separate zoning ordinances exist for buildings of different types.
 Eventually, city officials gave approval for a temple with a 120-foot spire; the mayor stated "we were worried about being sued [by the LDS Church if the temple was not approved.] ...
 The cost of paying for our lawyers and the staff time would be just outrageous for us."

 Other similar disputes have occurred over planned temple sites in Heber City, Utah; Tucson, Arizona; and Lone Mountain, Nevada.

 Fundamentalist groups

-In 2017, the Fundamentalist Church of Jesus Christ of Latter Day Saints (commonly called the FLDS church) was accused of ritualistic sex abuse and rape in its temples, on altar-like beds.
+In 2017, the Fundamentalist Church of Jesus Christ of Latter Day Saints (FLDS Church) was accused of ritualistic sex abuse and rape in its temples, on altar-like beds.
 Similar allegations had been raised in 2008.